EDWARD D. SCHULTHEIS, P.E.

 OTHER MAJOR PROJECTS:

 .
-Kinematic and Dynamic Synthesis for Motion of a Six DOF Robot Arm, 1990.
+Kinematic and Dynamic Synthesis for Motion of a

 .
 Tool Path Synthesis for Machining Two and Three Dimensional Surfaces, 1990.